kylegwilliam/byu-cs324/hw-sockets/README.md

        the client has closed its end of the connection and is effectively EOF.
      - break out of the inner `for` loop; we can now listen for another client.

-Re-run `make` to rebuild both binaries.
-Interrupt and restart the server in the top-left "remote" pane.

  14. *How does the role of the original socket (i.e., `sfd`, returned from the call to `socket()`), after `listen()` is called on it, compare with the role of the socket returned from the call to `accept()`?*  See the man